alexelmejor2017/Roblox-Update-Notifier/README.md

 4. Run the file bot.py

 **IMPORTANT:** Ensure that the names of the files remain unchanged, otherwise the program may not work properly

+# LICENSE

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may use, share, and modify this code non-commercially, as long as you give appropriate credit.
+See [license details](https://creativecommons.org/licenses/by-nc/4.0/) for more information.